-There’s little kick or pizzazz in “Showgirls: Glitz & Angst,” a docu on the creation of a topless revue at a Vegas hotel-casino.
-Far too many personalities develop too slowly and the dramas that do arise play like speedbumps rather than roadblocks.
+There’s little kick or pizzazz in “Showgirls: Glitz & Angst,” a documentary on the creation of a topless revue at Las Vegas’ Rio hotel-casino.
+It’s pretty short on the glitz and angst as well.
+Far too many personalities develop too slowly to build any sort of empathy and, because of its chronological storytelling, the dramas that do arise play like speedbumps rather than roadblocks.
 It may be the first time HBO falls on its face when using sex appeal to attract an audience.

 After assembling a chorus line for “Showgirls,” which seems more in line with early ’90s shows like “Splash” than the current ultra-sexy “X,” “Skintight” and “Zumanity,” four dancers are selected for the spotlight in this doc.
 Their stories don’t penetrate on any level; their issues are no different from those of the average audience member.
 The one emotional payoff in the doc comes from the two people who put this together — the show’s producer, Greg Thompson, and the show’s choreographer, Mistinguett.
 They were longtime lovers, and while they maintain their professional relationship, she is clearly pained by the presence of his young starlet wife, Sunny.
 More than any topless shots, her facial expressions are what get the blood boiling.